Before we dive in to my tips on going to Disney World by yourself, I’m going to guess that you’re reading this guide for two reasons:

 One thing recommended by past solo travelers is that if you’re on your first solo trip, you should make a plan and see how you like it.

 Planning a Disney World trip seems like something you would only need to do if you have multiple people’s opinions to take into account, but planning your days out on a solo trip can really help you keep focused and not feel “aimless.”

 Sometimes, the freedom to explore all of Disney property on your own terms can mean you’re overwhelmed with choice and end up doing a lot of nothing.

 I know that if I don’t make a plan, I would literally just end up sitting on the beach at the Beach Club all day, which is great and wonderful if you want to do that, but I could have gone to the beach and sat all day for cheaper, you know?

-You don’t have to go crazy with it – just make a general itinerary of what you want to do the next day, even if it comes down to deciding which park you want to go to and one or two Fastpass slots you want to hit.
+You don’t have to go crazy with it – just make a general itinerary of what you want to do the next day, even if it comes down to deciding which park you want to go to.

 Things to consider are doing the Disney resort hopping challenge, checking out the best things to do at Disney Springs, embracing the best free things to do at Disney World, or trying to hit all of the best rides for adults at Magic Kingdom in one day.

 6. Use Your Solo Status for Single Rider Lines